citizen428/citizen428.github.io/source/_posts/2012-05-04-pointless-ruby.markdown

   ...
 {% endcodeblock %}

-Let's remedy that with yet another version of `fn`:
+Let's remedy that with yet another version of `fn` (which unfortunately doesn't work if you actually want to call a method on the `Enumerable` itself):

 {% codeblock lang:ruby %}
 def fn(*funs)